Geno2K/case-study-cyclistic/README.md

 The data is stored across 12 separate spreadsheets, one per month, titled the following:

 ```
-202401-divvy-tripdata.zip
-202402-divvy-tripdata.zip
-202403-divvy-tripdata.zip
-202404-divvy-tripdata.zip
-202405-divvy-tripdata.zip
-202406-divvy-tripdata.zip
-202407-divvy-tripdata.zip
-202408-divvy-tripdata.zip
-202409-divvy-tripdata.zip
-202410-divvy-tripdata.zip
-202411-divvy-tripdata.zip
-202412-divvy-tripdata.zip
+-- Files

+202401-divvy-tripdata.csv
+202402-divvy-tripdata.csv
+202403-divvy-tripdata.csv
+202404-divvy-tripdata.csv
+202405-divvy-tripdata.csv
+202406-divvy-tripdata.csv
+202407-divvy-tripdata.csv
+202408-divvy-tripdata.csv
+202409-divvy-tripdata.csv
+202410-divvy-tripdata.csv
+202411-divvy-tripdata.csv
+202412-divvy-tripdata.csv
 ```

 Each spreadsheet contains a record of every trip taken that month (rows).
-There are 13 fields containing data for each trip (columns).
+For each trip, there are 13 fields containing specific data (columns).
 They are as follows:

 ```
+-- Fields

 ride_id               	#Ride id – unique id
 rideable_type         	#Bike type – classic or electric
 started_at            	#Trip start day and time